acrolinx/acrolinx-coding-guidance/topics/configuration.md

    User configuration will be done in the Acrolinx Dashboard.
    The Sidebar will open a browser window where the user signs in to Acrolinx.
    Just configuration on Acrolinx Platform side is required: no coding effort on integration side required.
-   This option can't be used when traffic is tunneled though a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) where the Acrolinx Platform is provided as a path like: `https://myserver/acrolinx/proxy/`.
+   If Acrolinx traffic is tunneled though a
+   [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and provided as a sub path like:
+   `https://myserver/acrolinx/proxy/`, this option can't be used.
    When the Acrolinx services are provided on top level, then a reverse proxy can be used like: `https://myserver/`.
 2. The Acrolinx Platform uses an **External Authentication** like LDAP.
    The user experience will be the same as in 1., but the users aren't configured in the Acrolinx Dashboard.